833 cents scale: Scale

 Bohlen describes a symmetrical seven tone scale, with the pitches of steps 0, 1, 3, 4, & 6 derived from the stack of golden ratio intervals.

 This is comparable to the derivation of the major scale from a stack of perfect fifths (FCGDAEB = CDEFGAB).
 See: Generated collection.

 The scale "contains a network of harmonic relationships with the property to match harmonic interval cycles of 833 cents."
 Steps 2 and 5 were presumably chosen to fill in the gaps between what become steps 1 and 3 and 4 and 6 (267.64 cents).
 The value of step 2 (235.77) was chosen to create a perfect twelfth (compound perfect fifth) between steps 16 (235.77+833.09+833.09) and step 0, and once chosen determined the value of step 5 due to the symmetry of the scale.
 Step 10 and 0 form an octave.
-All notes 7 steps apart from the golden ratio with each other, for example 16 & 9 and 10 & 3.
+All notes 7 steps apart form the golden ratio with each other, for example 16 & 9 and 10 & 3.

 The repetition of frequencies and the coincidence of higher steps with consonances such as the perfect fifth and octave may be seen (the step number of intervals that coincide with the stack of golden ratios are in bold, while the ratios of repeated intervals are in bold):

 The scale contains .83333 × 12 steps per octave (≈10).
 While ideally untempered, the scale may be approximated by 36 equal temperament, one advantage being that 36-TET includes traditional 12-TET.